Human Landing System: Starship HLS

 The Starship Human Landing System (Starship HLS) was selected by NASA for long-duration crewed lunar landings as part of NASA's Artemis program.

 The Starship HLS is a modified configuration of SpaceX's Starship spacecraft, optimized to operate on and around the Moon.
 As a result, the heat shield and flight control surfaces — parts of the main Starship design needed for atmospheric re-entry — are not included in Starship HLS.
-The entire spacecraft will land on the moon and will then launch from the moon.
+The entire spacecraft will land on the Moon and will then launch from the Moon.
 If needed, the variant will use high-thrust CH4/O2 RCS thrusters located mid-body on Starship HLS during the final "tens of meters" of the terminal lunar descent and landing, and will be powered by a solar array located on its nose below the docking port.
 Elon Musk stated that Starship HLS would be able to deliver "potentially up to 200 tons" to the lunar surface.

-Starship HLS would be launched to Earth orbit using the SpaceX Super Heavy booster, and would use a series of tanker spacecraft to refuel the Starship HLS vehicle in earth orbit for lunar transit and lunar landing operations.
+Starship HLS would be launched to Earth orbit using the SpaceX Super Heavy booster, and would use a series of tanker spacecraft to refuel the Starship HLS vehicle in Earth orbit for lunar transit and lunar landing operations.
 Starship HLS would then act as its own transit vehicle to reach lunar orbit for rendezvous with Orion.
 In the mission concept, a NASA Orion spacecraft would carry a NASA crew to the lander, where they would depart and descend to the surface of the Moon.
-After lunar surface operations, Starship HLS would lift off from the lunar surface acting as a SSTO and return the crew to Orion.
+After lunar surface operations, Starship HLS would lift off from the lunar surface acting as a single-stage to orbit and return the crew to Orion.

-NASA did highlight two weaknesses with SpaceX's proposal.
+NASA highlighted two weaknesses with SpaceX's proposal.
 Starship's propulsion systems were described as "notably complex", and the report referred to prior delays under the Commercial Crew program and Falcon Heavy launch vehicle development as evidence of potential threats to their development schedule.

+Blue Origin selected as second provider

+In May 2023, Blue Origin was selected as a second provider for lunar lander services with a $3.4 billion contract.
+NASA stated that it decided to add another human landing system partner to: "increase competition, reduce costs to taxpayers, support a regular cadence of lunar landings, further invest in the lunar economy."